ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/MvPD/ReadMe from Keripo.txt

 - As of the moment, MV Player only works for iPod nanos and photos;
   if you wish for support for your iPod model, you may try contacting the creator (Gaspode) to help.
-- A sample, preconverted YouTube video of Miku-Hatsune of Vocaloid2 is provided in the ZeroSlackr pack.
-To convert your own videos, see the Video Converters link below (sMooVePoD recommended).
-- The menu version of MV Player is also skinnable with a few schemes included in the ZeroSlackr pack (to switch schemes you must edit the "Conf/mvpd.conf" file manually).
-To create your own scheme, see the tutorial link below.
 For more information, see:
 - http://www.justgeek.de/moviepod/
 - http://ipodlinux.org/Mv_player
 - http://ipodlinux.org/Mv_player/Video_Converters
 - http://ipodlinux.org/Mv_player/Schemes
 - http://ipodlinux.org/forums/viewtopic.php?t=24546 (scheme tutorial)

+Usage:
+- FastLaunch through "Media > MvPD > FastLaunch" or
+  use "edia > MvPD > Videos" to select a video to play.
+- Files with a ".mvpd" extension have their default action set to MV Player.
+- A sample, preconverted YouTube video of Miku-Hatsune of Vocaloid2 is provided in the ZeroSlackr pack.
+To convert your own videos, see the Video Converters link above (sMooVePoD recommended) and place the converted *.mvpd into one of the folders in "Video".
+- The menu version of MV Player is also skinnable with a few schemes included in the ZeroSlackr pack (to switch schemes you must edit the "Conf/mvpd.conf" file manually).
+To create your own scheme, see the tutorial link above.

 Original: